berkeley-stat243/stat243-fall-2022/howtos/accessingPython.md

 ---

 We recommend using the [Anaconda distribution of Python](https://www.anaconda.com/distribution/), though that is not required.
-You can download it [here](https://www.anaconda.com/distribution/#download-section).
-Make sure to choose Python 3.7 or 3.8 and not Python 2.7.
+You can download it [here](https://www.anaconda.com/distribution/).
+Make sure to use Python 3.7, 3.8, or 3.9 and not Python 2.*.

 Once you've installed Python, please install the following packages:
 - numpy